leafs1/super-oa/README.md

 https://support.google.com/mail/answer/6590?hl=en#zippy=%2Cmessages-that-have-attachments

+You can also send us a Dropbox link, etc.

 Your final submission should be committed to the master branch, without erasing or changing the existing commit history.

 The application should be available at the URL you provided for 3 days past the stated due date.